kloeckner-i/db-operator/docs/creatingdatabases.md

   connectionStringTemplate: |
     "jdbc:{{ .Protocol }}://{{ .UserName }}:{{ .Password }}@{{ .DatabaseHost }}:{{ .DatabasePort }}/{{ .DatabaseName }}" # provide a custom template to generate a database connection string
 ```
 If your application needs a connections string in another format, you can provide your own template via the connectionStringTemplate field.
-When the `connectionStringTemplate` is empty, the default template is being used:
+When the `connectionStringTemplate` is empty, the default template is used:
 ```
 {{ .Protocol }}://{{ .UserName }}:{{ .Password }}@{{ .DatabaseHost }}:{{ .DatabasePort }}/{{ .DatabaseName }}
 ```